What it Means to Be a Digital Marketing Executive Today

 There is no doubt that the role of the Chief Marketing Officer (CMO) is undergoing a metamorphosis, now more rapidly than ever.
-The bold arrival and mass appeal of marketing technology products have changed the way marketers now think, work, and collaborate.
+The exponentially growing appeal and quantity of marketing technology products are changing the way marketers now think, work, and collaborate.
 From strategy and campaign development to marketing operations and reporting, it is evident that data and technology are now deeply embedded within the marketing structure of an organization.

 Informs Decisions with Data Insights

 Data is only data, collected fragments of information, until context is applied to make sense of it all and shape its meaning.
 When aggregated and analyzed, data can provide even greater insights as the pieces come together to tell a story.
 Yet, even though the importance of data to the organization is irrefutable, only 40% of marketing professionals have data analytics tools in place that show the impact of marketing on business performance.
 Fewer still are likely using them at full capacity.